Stability and Self-Organized Patterns in Coupled Ecohydrological--Fire Dynamics: A Model of Vegetation--Rainfall--Bushfire Interactions: Introduction

 In this setting, modes with high spatial frequency lead to stability of the homogeneous equilibrium, according to the following result:

 \begin{theorem} There exists~$k_0>0$ such that the equilibrium~$E_1$ becomes stable for~\eqref{0dojc320yjyouj-3erfg2} when~$|k|\ge k_0$. \end{theorem}

+More specifically, Theorem~\ref{TUT} detects a change in the stability of the equilibrium~$E_1$ (which, according to Theorem~\ref{STAL}, may become unstable when~$\Upsilon \le 0$).
+In the case of a sufficiently high frequency, this equilibrium is driven toward a stable configuration (corresponding to the case~$\Upsilon > 0$ in Theorem~\ref{STAL}).
+We stress that this does not provide a complete global analysis of all solutions to~\eqref{0dojc320yjyouj-3erfg}, since the superposition of different frequencies (and possibly infinitely many) is not covered by Theorem~\ref{TUT}.
+A full characterization of the asymptotic properties of such solutions in greater generality would be an interesting direction for future research.

 We observe that the result showcased by Theorem~\ref{TUT} exhibits several structural differences compared to ``classical'' cases of Turing patterns.
-Indeed, the traditional literature about Turing structures primarily focuses on reaction-diffusion systems involving two components: a self-sustaining activator and an inhibitor.
+Indeed, the traditional literature\footnote{We also recall that in the classical Turing instability only a finite number of eigenmodes are unstable, because diffusion strongly damps high-frequency modes.
+The situation described in Theorem~\ref{TUT} is instead structurally different.} about Turing structures primarily focuses on reaction-diffusion systems involving two components: a self-sustaining activator and an inhibitor.
 In contrast, in our case, none of the quantities~$f$, $v$, or~$w$ is self-sustaining, as the linear terms in~\eqref{ODE} are either negative or sign-changing.
 Moreover, classical models typically assume a separation of diffusion scales, with a change of stability arising from the faster diffusion of the inhibitor catching up with the short-term self-enhancement of the activator.
 In our setting, however, the change of stability occurs independently of the ordering of the diffusion coefficients, and, in fact, it persists even when the diffusion rates of~$f$ and~$w$ are equal.

 In this spirit, the model introduced here is not just considering vegetation as an activator (since it grows locally and promotes more growth nearby) with fire acting as an inhibitor (spreading over longer distances and suppressing vegetation): instead our model, which is new even in the absence of diffusion, aims at capturing a more complex dynamic interplay between wildfire activity, vegetation, and rainfall, with the advantage of allowing broader interactions in the ecosystem and of posing no restrictions among different kind of diffusions (this is useful in practice, because, for example, one can consider both the cases of fast fire invasion taking place in bushfire events and the slow wildfire diffusion induced by prescribed burning).